Public Scrutiny: Poem Number 18

 Translation by Dr Joshua Mostow

-This poem was composed by Fujiwara no Toshiyuki Ason (? – 901) who was one of the Thirty-Six Immortals of Poetry, and was an active participant of poetry contests in his day.
-Coupled with his long life-span, he has a great presence in poetry and calligraphy during his era.
+This poem was composed by Fujiwara no Toshiyuki Ason (藤原敏行朝臣, ? – 901) who was one of the Thirty-Six Immortals of Poetry, and was an active participant of poetry contests in his day and noted for his excellent calligraphy.
+His calligraphy was so good, he was often compared with the talented Buddhist monk and founder of the Shingon sect, Kukai.1 Coupled with his long life-span, he has a great presence in poetry and calligraphy during his era.
+My new book mentions that both he and one Ariwara no Norihira were both infamous playboys, and ended up marrying sisters.
+Needless to say his wild episodes were recorded in certain tales at the time.

 In fact, this poem is part of a poetry contest held in 953, presumably under the theme of forbidden or another similar topic.
 The poem uses a clever pun for yoru.
 The first yoru in the poem refers to the waves visiting (寄る in modern day Japanese) the shore of Sumi-no-e Bay (modern day Osaka Bay, specifically Sumiyoshi).